• Articles

-Reading Time: 7 minutes
+7 minutes

 Importer of Record vs. Consignee: What’s the Difference?

-The Importer of Record is responsible for ensuring that all the necessary documentation is completed accurately and submitted to the relevant authorities.
 Meanwhile, the consignee is responsible for taking possession of the goods once they arrive at the destination and inspecting them to ensure they are in good condition.

 The role of the Importer of Record and the consignee can be different depending on the specific requirements of the shipment.
 For example, in some cases, the Importer of Record and the consignee may be the same person or company, while in other cases, they may be different.

 In a shipping transaction, an Importer of Record is the person or entity in the destination country that ensures that all relevant documentation has been filled out.
 It is their job to make sure that the incoming shipment is compliant with the importing laws of the destination.
+They function to ensure the accuracy of documentation and prevent shipping delays, fines, seizure, and demurrage costs.

-Read more about what it means to be an IOR with our definitive importer of Record guide.
+Read more about what it means to be an IOR with our definitive Importer of Record guide.

 Meanwhile, IORs are also in charge of making sure the delivered products adhere to any rules and specifications in the country of destination.
-For instance, they need to ensure that the products adhere to any applicable safety standards, labelling guidelines, and other laws.

 An Importer of Record is necessary at all times when an importer is bringing commodities into a particular nation from another.
 The Importer of Record is in charge of making sure that the required documentation is correctly filed, and any other important details about the products’ country of origin, their cost, or applicable taxes and tariffs are passed on.